nick-otter/nick-otter.github.io/_posts/2020-11-24-how to monitor kubernetes with prometheus.md

 # Introduction

 Let's take a look at Prometheus as a monitoring solution for a simple cluster.
-Here's a nice overview from [Sysdig.com](https://sysdig.com/blog/kubernetes-monitoring-prometheus/).
+The image below is a nice overview of Prometheus from [Sysdig.com](https://sysdig.com/blog/kubernetes-monitoring-prometheus/).
 In this article we'll figure out how to deploy Prometheus using Helm, how to expose the web dashboards to outside of the cluster, take a quick look at the Prometheus web UI and how to expose a Traefik ingress resource to be polled by Prometheus.
 Nice.<br>

 ![](https://478h5m1yrfsa3bbe262u7muv-wpengine.netdna-ssl.com/wp-content/uploads/2018/08/prometheus_kubernetes_diagram_overview.png)